Documentation examples

 NumPy user guide

-NumPy is a mathematical package for the Python programming language that’s used for quantitative computing and linear algebra.
-The NumPy User Guide is a thorough website that organised into sections that cover the different aspects of using that package.
+NumPy is a mathematical package for Python, widely used for quantitative computing and linear algebra.
+The NumPy User Guide is a thorough website, organised into sections that cover different aspects of the package.

-It includes a beginner’s guide, tutorials for different use-cases, and in-depth write-ups of technical details of certain aspects of the code.
-Some of the content is written for a target audience with no assumed knowledge, while other parts are written as a reference for people with some background in mathematics and computer programming.
+It includes a beginner’s guide, tutorials for common use cases, and in-depth write-ups of specific technical details.
+Some content assumes no prior knowledge; other parts serve as a reference for readers with a background in mathematics or programming.

 If we want to read more about how to use a certain feature, there are